shantoroy/shantoroy.github.io/_posts/2025-03-07-build-hacking-lab-using-docker-compose.md

 Again, containerization makes the use of running a lab like this significantly easier and lighter where setting up the same on a virtualbox would consume significantly more resources from your computer.

-Also, it's significantly easier to remove the services here and additional networking conf
+Also, it's significantly easier to remove the services here and additional networking configurations is not required at all making it significantly hasslefree.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIyOTEzNTU5NCwtMTA0NjU5MzQ5MCwzMz
+eyJoaXN0b3J5IjpbLTExNDA3OTA1NzEsLTEwNDY1OTM0OTAsMz
-QyMTA2MjQsMzQxMjM1ODE5XX0=
+M0MjEwNjI0LDM0MTIzNTgxOV19
 -->